Dynamics of a birth-death process based on combinatorial innovation: Simulation

 \section{Simulation}

-We have implemented two discrete-time numerical simulations for the versions of the model without extinction, one deterministic and the other stochastic.
-Because in any simulation of the model, the terms $\binom{M_t}{i}$ quickly grow out of hand, we have chosen to put an upper limit $K$ on how many goods can potentially be combined into new goods.
-For the sake of simplicity, we have set $K=4$.
-However, as the results will show, this is not a severe restriction.
+We have implemented two discrete-time numerical simulations of the model, one deterministic and the other stochastic.
+Because in any simulation of the model the terms $\binom{M_t}{i}$ quickly grow out of hand, we have chosen to put an upper limit $K$ on how many goods can potentially be combined into new goods.
+For the sake of numerical simplicity, we have set $K=4$.
+However, as the results below show, this is not a severe restriction.
 As in the numerical example in the previous section, we use $\alpha_i = P \alpha^i$ for some given value of $\alpha$, and $P \in (0, 1]$.

 The deterministic model is implemented as follows: